Kayo Someya: Career

-She represented Japan at the 2013 World Games held in Cali, Colombia and she won the gold medal in the women's kumite 68 kg event.
+Someya represented Japan at the 2013 World Games held in Cali, Colombia and she won the gold medal in the women's kumite 68 kg event.

-At the 2017 World Games held in Wrocław, Poland, she won the bronze medal in the women's kumite 68 kg event.
+At the 2017 World Games held in Wrocław, Poland, Someya won the bronze medal in the women's kumite 68 kg event.

-At the 2018 Asian Karate Championships held in Amman, Jordan, she won the gold medal in the women's kumite 68 kg event.
+At the 2018 Asian Karate Championships held in Amman, Jordan, Someya won the gold medal in the women's kumite 68 kg event.
 A month later, she won one of the bronze medals in the women's kumite 68 kg event at the Asian Games held in Jakarta, Indonesia.
 In her bronze medal match she defeated Chao Jou of Taiwan.

-At the 2019 Asian Karate Championships held in Tashkent, Uzbekistan, she won one of the bronze medals in the women's kumite 68 kg event.
+At the 2019 Asian Karate Championships held in Tashkent, Uzbekistan, Someya won one of the bronze medals in the women's kumite 68 kg event.
 This became the silver medal after a confirmed doping violation of Nodira Djumaniyazova of Uzbekistan, the original gold medalist.

-In 2021, she competed in the women's 68 kg event at the World Karate Championships held in Dubai, United Arab Emirates.
+In 2021, Someya competed in the women's 68 kg event at the World Karate Championships held in Dubai, United Arab Emirates.
 A month later, she won the gold medal in her event at the Asian Karate Championships held in Almaty, Kazakhstan.
 She also won one of the bronze medals in the women's team kumite event.